Jooho/ose_smart_start_ansible/roles/reg_external_registry_check/README.md

 Regression Test - External Docker Registry Check
 ============

-If external docker regitstry is used instread of registry.access.redhat.com.
-This role help check if it is accessible from OCP hosts and possible to download images.
+If external docker regitstry is used instread of registry.access.redhat.com, this role help check if it is accessible from OCP hosts and be possible to download images.

 Requirements
 ------------